- to Linden Bridge

-Social communication is a key area of learning.
-We ensure that pupils are given a voice to communicate.
+Social communication is a key area of learning and we ensure that pupils are given a voice to communicate.
 We empower our pupils by giving them opportunities to make choices about the things that they believe to be important and which affect them.

-An advocate from Bernados supports the pupils in our residential department.
+An advocate from Barnardo's supports the pupils in our Residential Department.

 Rule of Law:

-Pupils are helped to learn to manage their behaviour and take responsibility for their actions.
+Pupils are helped to learn and manage their behaviour, taking responsibility for their actions.
 Pupils learn about personal safety, choices and consequences and the law, for example with regard to E- Safety, drugs education, sex and relationship education and understanding services that help us.

 We are a UNICEF Rights respecting school and highlight that everyone has rights and responsibilities.
-Pupils are encouraged to become active citizens.
-We do this by supporting each pupil to become as independent as possible.
-We encourage pupils to have and realise high aspirations for their future.
-We support others by participating in charitable events such as, Red Nose Day, Comic Relief and Children in Need.
+Pupils are encouraged to become active citizens; we do this by supporting each pupil to become as independent as possible.
+We encourage pupils to have and realise high aspirations for their future and support others by participating in charitable events such as, Red Nose Day, Comic Relief and Children in Need.